 New visiting times: Visiting hours are now between 10-12 and 2-4 everyday.
 Up to 4 nominated people, per patient, can visit a patient for the duration of their stay on the Bedded Unit.
 Due to the coronavirus we now need to limit this to a maximum of 2 people at one time, but they must be from the same household.
 Visitors will be asked a number of screening questions on their arrival each time they visit.
+We will supply face masks for all visitors and direct you to the appropriate area to put your face mask on and sanitise your hands on your arrival and exit.
 If you have any questions about visiting, please contact the hospice directly on 01271 344248.

 The Bedded Unit is a tranquil and supportive environment, offering a person centered approach to care.
 Many people who come to stay on the Bedded Unit go on to return home and continue their care with the support of the hospice and other healthcare professionals.